Loschia/kali_on_debian/README.md

 | **APT**       | Official Debian repositories (required)  |
 | **Kali repo** | Installed by the script if not available |

 **APT is mandatory and must be functional for the script to work correctly.
 Kali repository are added with this script.
-APT and Kali repo are used only if the user explicitly selects tools from those sources during the interactive session**
+You can choose whether to install packages from Debian APT or Kali repositories, but only one source can be used per command input.
+If you want to mix sources, run separate commands.**

 ---